|Monthly Tech-Tip |

 There are many formulas for clay bodies.
 Look critically at your formula and eliminate or decrease the fire clay content.
 Use only screened Fireclays, or screen them yourself.
 Hawthorne Fireclay is available in a 50 size.
 Avoid coarse fireclays.
 Use stoneware clays and ball clays that are airfloated.
 Diversify these additions with more than one Fireclay, stoneware clay, or earthenware clay.
 Use a combination clean ball clays.
 Use kaolins liberally.
 Excellent stoneware bodies can be made with Ball Clays, Kaolins, Silica, Spar, and Pyrophyllite.
 Color in these bodies can be achieved with a small percentage of Red Art or Iron Oxide.
 Tooth or texture can be easily obtained with Mulcoa or Molochite, or even a quality silica sand.
 Contact the producer of your clays and they will provide you with much useful information.

 Buying "clay in a box" poses other issues.
-You can ask your supplier if the component clays are screen before they are wet mixed.
+You can ask your supplier if the component clays are screened before they are wet mixed.
 Do they test the component clays?
 If so, how?
 Do they test the mixed bodies for shrinkage, absorption, at what is the date of the most current testing?
 How is their moisture content arrived at and what do they measure it with?

 Most important, do they run a DTA test on each production run and can you see the resulting graph?
 If they won't give you a straight answer, find another supplier who will.
 Don't settle for excuses or lame assertions that "This clay works.
 Its worked for plenty of potters before you and will probably work for you as well as others in the future."
 Your art and craft depend on quality clay.